Nef10/WealthsimpleDownloader/README.md

 *Note: as per semantic versioning all versions changes < 1.0.0 can be breaking, so please use `.exact` for now*

+## Limitations

+Please note that I developed this library for my own needs and there may be bugs.
+It currently only accesses a very limited scope of the API.
+Even for the endpoints it implements, there are further limitations:

+* Paging is not supported
+* Only works on Accounts with 2FA enabled

+Pull requests to extend the scope or remove limitations are very welcome.

 ## Copyright

 While my code is licensed under the [MIT License](https://github.com/Nef10/WealthsimpleDownloader/blob/main/LICENSE), the source repository may include names or other trademarks of Wealthsimple or other entities; potential usage restrictions for these elements still apply and are not touched by the software license.
 Same applies for the API design.
 I am in no way affilliated with Wealthsimple other than beeing customer.